dridritwo/auxent-adrien-groupomania-front/README.md

+# Groupomania front by Adrien Auxent

+Groupomania is a social network to share media and text between employees.
+This is a student project.

+It was created following instructions from Openclassrooms' project 7, within its Web Developer carreer path.

+Dependencies :
-# auxent-adrien-groupomania-front built with Vue 3 + Vite
+ - Vue 3 + Vite

-This project was created as the front end of Openclassrooms' project 7.
+ - Sass
+ - vuex
+ - vueRouter
+ - Axios

 Your can find the back-end here : https://github.com/dridritwo/auxent_adrien_groupomania-back

 ### Getting Started